RetroDECK/ES-DE/USERGUIDE.md

 ### Apple IIGS

 The Apple IIGS computer is emulated using MAME.
-There is a dedicated emulator available for this system named [GSplus](https://apple2.gs/plus) but it appears to not be able to parse command line parameters correctly so disk images can't be supplied to it.
+On desktop operating systems there is a dedicated emulator available for this system named [GSplus](https://apple2.gs/plus) but it appears to not be able to parse command line parameters correctly so disk images can't be supplied to it.
 As such it's currently unsupported.

+If using Android then make sure you've read the _MAME4droid 2024 and MAME4droid_ section of the [Android documentation](ANDROID.md#mame4droid-2024-and-mame4droid) and that your ROM directory is configured correctly inside the emulator.

 In order to run Apple IIGS games in MAME, you need to place the following ROM file in the ~/ROMs/apple2gs directory:
 ```